martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 greater than or less than *W<sub>max</sub>*), CUBIC checks whether W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
-If so, CUBIC is in the AIMD-friendly region and *cwnd* SHOULD be set to *W<sub>est</sub>* at each reception of an ACK.
+If so, CUBIC is in the AIMD-friendly region and *cwnd* SHOULD be set to *W<sub>est</sub>* at each reception of a new ACK.

 *W<sub>est</sub>* is set equal to *cwnd<sub>start</sub>* at the start of the congestion avoidance stage.
-After that, on every ACK, *W<sub>est</sub>* is updated using {{eq4}}.
+After that, on every new ACK, *W<sub>est</sub>* is updated using {{eq4}}.
 Note that this equation is for a connection where Appropriate Byte Counting (ABC) {{?RFC3465}}
 is disabled.
 For a connection with ABC enabled, this equation SHOULD be